Husnain56/aws-rag-chatbot/README.md

 # Aws-Rag-Chatbot

 # COST
-  The whole project should cost less than 1$ , make sure to delete resources at the end or you will get cooked :)
+  The whole project should cost less than 1$ , make sure to delete resources at the end or you will get cooked (like me) :)

 # Services Used
   Amazon Lex, Bedrock, S3